 The back is a wee bit messy, but we scraped off excess adhesive that has squished out and added two hinge hangers to use with 30 lb. braided picture hanging wire.

 Here is the frame completed:

-Next week I'll share some tips on drilling into brick and also hanging the mirror.
-But for now I think it's time for some more "after" photos.
+Here are some tips for drilling into brick and also hanging the mirror.

 I definitely think that this new stenciled mirror is a better scale than the print I had there and with new, cheery turquoise accessories, the fireplace looks better.
 A subtle change, and there will likely be more, but after everyone's advice on my post asking for fireplace feedback, a mirror seemed like the popular decision.
 I just decided to give it my own spin.

 For anyone wondering how reflective the "antiqued" surface still is:

 To be honest, I am not 100% sure if I got the poem right.
 I think so.
 Well, few people will know the difference!
 Little by little I'm teaching the Hubs to read it (in Hungarian) and it's adorable.
 Here's the rough translation: